rackerlabs/docs-ras-databases/docs/ras-databases-handbook/managed-databases.rst

 Monthly licensing options
 --------------------------

+Rackspace provideS convenient monthly licensing options for the following databases:

+- Microsoft SQL server
-Rackspace can provide convenient monthly licensing options for the following databases: Microsoft SQL server, Oracle (Oracle MySQL enterprise edition, Oracle Database Standard or Enterprise edition, 11g, 12c), and DataStax Cassandra Enterprise.
+- Oracle (Oracle MySQL enterprise edition, Oracle Database Standard or Enterprise edition, 11g, 12c)
+- DataStax Cassandra Enterprise.

-In addition, Rackspace can provide pricing options for database platform and service offerings from AWS and Microsoft Azure as part of a solution for clients.
+In addition, Rackspace provideS pricing options for database platform and service offerings from AWS and Microsoft Azure as part of a solution for clients.